Entanglement growth in the dark intervals of a locally monitored free-fermion chain: Statistics of Jumps Waiting times

-\emph{Statistics of Jumps Waiting times -- } Looking at a characteristic single shot evolution of the entanglement entropy, plotted in Fig.~\ref{fig:oms_ent} (b), already suggests something peculiar occurs in this problem.
+Looking at a characteristic single shot evolution of the entanglement entropy, plotted in Fig.~\ref{fig:oms_ent} (b), already suggests something peculiar occurs in this problem.
 The way in which quantum jumps are distributed displays two alternating behaviors, characterized by bunching periods and dark periods, respectively.
 Specifically, the dynamics appears to consist of series of quantum jumps (plotted as orange dots) occurring in close succession (bunching periods), interspersed with long intervals during which the system does not jump, and the dynamics is governed by non-Hermitian evolution (dark periods).
 This intuition is confirmed by the waiting time distribution (WTD) of quantum jumps, displayed in Fig.~\ref{fig:oms_ent} (d), which exhibits two distinct timescales, thereby showing a significant deviation from the typical Poissonian distribution seen in jumps unraveling~\footnote{The statistics of jumps do not always follow a Poissonian distribution throughout the entire dynamics; however, it usually is reached in the steady state.
 This is not the case here}.
 Most quantum jumps occur at very short waiting time $\tau$, following a Poissonian distribution.
 However, we also observe a sizable amount of quantum jumps occurring at a much longer waiting times, giving rise to a statistically significant tails in the distribution.
-This kind of distribution is known as super-Poissonian, meaning that the ratio of the variance $\sigma$ to the mean $\mu$ is greater than one (where a Poissonian distribution has a ratio of one).
-Super-Poissonian distributions often arise in contexts where events are bunched.
+This kind of distribution is known as super-Poissonian, and it often arise in contexts where events are bunched.
 We will explain how this distinctive feature plays a key role in generating the observed entanglement dynamics.